About the course

-As a DPhil student, you will be provided with appropriate computing support.
-You will be provided with a personal desktop computer in your office in the department, and partial funding is available for you to help buy a personal laptop computer.
+As a DPhil student, you will be provided with a personal desktop computer in your office along with access to appropriate computing support.
 Additionally, if you are working on a computationally intensive project, you will have appropriate access to the departmental cluster computers and national facilities.

 You will be provided with personal office space in the Denys Wilkinson Building - or, if appropriate, with the theory subdepartment - alongside astrophysics staff, with whom you will share a variety of meeting rooms and an on-site canteen which doubles as a social space for the group.

 You will be expected (and usually supported) to travel during your DPhil, both to meet and work with collaborators and to carry out fieldwork where appropriate, through trips to observatories and on-site experimental work.